brunacmendes/data_science/README.md

 </p>

 ## About me
-<sub> Computer scientist | </sub> <sub>Data science enthusiast </sub>
+<sub> Computer scientist | </sub> <sub>Data science </sub>

-I'm currently a Data Science student building knowledge to solve real problems using data.
+Data Scientist building knowledge to solve real problems using data.
 I am open to new challenges and developing new skills because I believe multi disciplinarity can enhance personal and professional lives.
 My academic background includes a Bachelor's degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia de Minas Gerais (IFMG), with technical proficiencies in Python, Machine Learning and experience developing software.

 This repository contains all my data science projects in Pyhton.